nrwl/nx/docs/nx-cloud/account/access-tokens.md

 ## Types of Access Tokens

-They are currently two (2) types of Access Tokens for Nx Cloud's runner that you can use on your workspace.
+There are currently two (2) types of Access Tokens for Nx Cloud's runner that you can use on your workspace.
+Both tokens support distributed task execution and allow Nx Cloud to store metadata about runs.

 - `read-only`
 - `read-write`